loicmiller/starter-hugo-academic/content/authors/admin/_index.md

     url: https://cybercni.fr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include security, multi-agent systems, blockchain, and Internet measurement.
+bio: My research interests include cybersecurity, multi-agent systems, blockchain, and Internet measurement.

 # Interests to show in About widget
 interests: